Got to Give It Up: Critical reception

-When reviewing One in a Million, writer Dream Hampton from Vibe was shocked with the outcome of Aaliyah's cover version of "Got to Give It Up".
+While reviewing One in a Million, writer Dream Hampton from Vibe was shocked with the outcome of Aaliyah's cover version of "Got to Give It Up".
 According to Hampton, "The album has some surprises too.
 Like any self respecting Marvin Gaye fan, I cringed when I learned Aaliyah had covered his classic 1977 party jam "Got to Give It Up".
 But her version is agreeably accurate (even with Slick Rick's snippet of an intro)".
 Hampton also wrote that Aaliyah was just as convincing as Gaye when it comes to the song's theme of being a wallflower.
+Another Vibe writer said that Aaliyah puts a "feminine spin" on the cover, while still "magically" preserving "the soul-enriched integrity of the original".
 Connie Johnson from the Los Angeles Times wrote that Aaliyah's skills were being displayed on the song and that her version of "Got to Give It Up" was irresistible.
 Dean Van Nguyen from The Independent praised Aaliyah's voice on the song, writing that she sounded great.
-Joe Lynch from Billboard, praised Aaliyah's ability to "serve as a dancefloor siren on this one, which puts “Blurred Lines" to shame".
+Larry Flick from Billboard felt that she handled the cover well by performing it with "a perfect blend of quiet sensuality and breathy shyness".
+Flicks Billboard colleague Joe Lynch praised Aaliyah's ability to "serve as a dancefloor siren on this one, which puts “Blurred Lines" to shame".
+Sal Cinquemani from Slant said it was "a funky old-school cover" of the original song.
+In his autobiography Aaliyah: More Than a Woman Farley said, the song "allowed Aaliyah to bridge generations", he further explained that "older listeners got to relive some of the great music of their youth, while younger listeners were introduced to a whole new world of soul".
+Brandon Caldwell from Entertainment Weekly said the song "is a festive twist on Marvin Gaye's classic", and that "Aaliyah molds the uptempo track to her liking, taking Gaye's flirty falsetto and making it even more playful."
+Stereogum writer Tom Breihan called the song "a funky, convincing cover".